matyalatte/tuw/examples/README.md

 -   [Version Checking](./other_features/version_check/): Constraints on the tool version.
 -   [Alternate Spellings](./other_features/alternate_spellings/): Tuw supports multiple spellings for some JSON keys and values.
 -   [Skip Success Dialog](./other_features/skip_dialog/): You can skip the success dialog.
+-   [UTF-8 Outputs on Windows](./other_features/codepage/): Tuw requires an option when using UTF-8 outputs on Windows.

 ![help](https://github.com/matyalatte/tuw/assets/69258547/e408a179-6f9f-4769-ab3d-57f87d392a4f)